 The preservation of food is an aspect, in the field of food microbiology.
 Biotechnology has greatly contributed to enhancing the preservation of food products.
 For centuries the use of acid bacteria (LAB) as cultures in fermented foods has been a common practice (Rahman, 2020).
-With advancements in biotechnology we now have an understanding of LAB strains selection and the fermentation processes that flavors lead to and textures.
-Additionally introduced biotechnology has the use of bacteriophages which're viruses that infect and eliminate bacteria as a means to control pathogens in food products (Khan, 2020).
+With advancements in biotechnology we now have an understanding of LAB strains selection and the fermentation processes that lead to flavors and textures.
+Additionally biotechnology has introduced the use of bacteriophages which're viruses that infect and eliminate bacteria as a means to control pathogens in food products (Khan, 2020).